Section 1. Communication

 This course is designed to assist students in their academic adjustment to college.
 There is a focus on learning and application of study strategies and self-management skills.
 In addition, emphasis is placed on community and accountability which provide the foundation for academic success (Previous number Co.372).

-CO 228.
-Introduction to Information Literacy (3credits)
+IL 127.
+Introduction to Information Literacy (3 credits)

 This course is designed to foster students’ ability to identify, search, evaluate, use, and present effectively the information relevant to decision making and problem solving in their studies, future professions, and daily lives.
 Therefore, the course focuses on the abilities of autonomous and life-long learning which is essential in today’s new era (Previous number Co.327).